Mohamed-Samy1/Smart-Farm-Control-Automation/README.md

 ![Smart Farm Device Body Screenshot](assets/device-body.jpg)

 ### Tank Sensor Readings
-The system continuously tracks the temperature's water levels and other crucial metrics to ensure the plants receive the proper amount of water.
+The system continuously tracks the temperature's level and other crucial metrics to ensure the plants receive the proper amount of water.

 ![Tank Sensor Readings Screenshot](assets/tank-sensor.jpg)